bondolo/cowans8/README.md

 # COWANS8
 ## CopyOnWriteArrayNavigableSet Implementation for Java 8

-A `NavigableSet` that uses an internal `CopyOnWriteArrayList` for all of its operations.
+A `NavigableSet` that uses an internal sorted `CopyOnWriteArrayList` for all of its operations.
 Thus, it shares the same basic properties:
 * It is best suited for applications in which set sizes generally stay small, read-only operations vastly outnumber mutative operations, and you need to prevent interference among threads during traversal.
 * It is thread-safe.
 * Mutative operations (`add`, `set`, `remove`, etc.) are expensive since they usually entail copying the entire underlying array.